alwold/PizzaClient/README.md

 To connect to your instance of the Pizza Server, you will need to modify the `baseURL` property in your `Info.plist`.

+### Image Credit
+Icons made by Madebyoliver from www.flaticon.com